Static vs Dynamic QR Codes: Why Static Breaks After Printing

 Can I convert a static QR code to dynamic?

-No. The encoding is fundamentally different.
-If you've printed static codes and wish they were dynamic, create new dynamic codes for your next print run.
-The static codes will continue to work as long as the destination URL stays live.
+No β€” the encoding is fundamentally different.
+If you've already printed static codes, create new dynamic codes for your next print run.
+The old static codes will continue working as long as the destination URL stays live.

 Does QR Code Better support both types?

 Yes.
 You can create both static and dynamic QR codes from the same dashboard.
-Choose the mode when creating each code β€” dynamic for editable and trackable, static for permanent.
+Choose the mode when creating each code.

 Log In